ariloc/discord-ytmusic-rpc/README.md

 For reference, I got mine by running a python interactive shell, importing the library, and using the `setup(filepath="")` command as described in the aforementioned link.
 After that, you can just copy the file to the folder where the executable `discord-ytmusic-rpc` is in.

+About the requests, the program by default listens in port `15472` (no reason, just an arbitrary number).
+If you want to change it, it's defined in the `socket.h` file.
+I know it's not the best to have constants in header files... but it works and I spent already much more time into this that I should've.

 # Screenshots

 WIP